elliotec/greenery/file.txt

-You will outgrow your usefulness.
+You have a truly strong individuality.